dylan-lang/dylan-programming-book/source/start.rst

    output.
 -  We used simple arithmetic functions: *+* , *\** , *-* .
 We used
    predicates: *=* , *<* , *>* , *even?* , and *zero?* .
--  We described certain naming conventions in Dylan; see `See Dylan naming conventions shown in this chapter. <start.htm#44550>`_.
+-  We described certain naming conventions in Dylan; see `Dylan naming conventions shown in this chapter. <start.htm#44550>`_.

 Dylan naming conventions shown in this chapter.